cestabrooks/Shopify-Image-Repository/README.md

 When `main.py` is run, it will attempt to install the necessary libraries itself using the package manager [pip](https://pip.pypa.io/en/stable/).
 If errors are encountered, you can try to manually install the required [Pillow](https://python-pillow.org/) library using the commands below.

+> If you are using Mac OS X, it is highly recommended you install [Pillow](https://python-pillow.org/) manually before running the script.

 ### Windows
 Enter the following into the command prompt: